mcore1976/sim808gpstracker/README.md

 f) 2x 1000uF / 16V capacitor ( 0.5 USD) - connect to VCC & GND of SIM808 board
    AND to existing 100uF (parallel) on the SIM808 board - usage of this capacitor depends on type of SIM808 board

-g) 100nF / 12V (or higher)  capacitor (0.2 USD) - connect to VCC & GND of ATMEGA328P ( if not using "Arduino Pro Mini" board)
+g) 100nF (or some other in range 100nF-1uF) / 12V (or higher)  capacitor (0.2 USD) - connect to VCC & GND of ATMEGA328P ( if not using "Arduino Pro Mini" board)

 h) universal PCB, pins & connector (2 USD) or some wires with pins if you going to use boards like "Arduino Pro Mini" instead